Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 SB 468Laid on the table (stalled)

-Would amend Title 74 (Transportation) of the Pennsylvania Consolidated Statutes to provide authority for the state to enter into interstate agreements for research and deployment of unmanned aircraft systems.
+Would amend Title 74 (Transportation) of the Pennsylvania Consolidated Statutes to authorize the Department of Transportation to enter into interstate agreements for research and deployment of unmanned aircraft systems.
+Passed the Pennsylvania Senate 50-0 on June 23, 2025, but was laid on the table (stalled) in the House Transportation Committee on February 3, 2026.

 Last action: February 3, 2026